-- VV reinfusion cannula - For fem-fem, choose a slightly smaller cannula for reinfusion (i.e. 29 or 25Fr Multiport drainage & 21Fr or 19Fr Biomedicus end-hole reinfusion, 23Fr Biomedicus end-hole drainage with 21Fr or 19Fr Biomedicus end-hole reinfusion.) - For fem-IJ, the EOPA reinfusion almost never is the limiting factor for flow as it is short and relatively wide.
-If any difficulty dilating the neck, the 18 or 20Fr EOPA is usually sufficient if you cannot fit a 22Fr easily.
-If planning to use a large drainage cannula (e.g., 29Fr multiport try to place 22Fr EOPA in IJ if vessel diameter permits). - Venoarterial - The standard cannulas sizes are 15Fr arterial Biomedicus for reinfusion and 25Fr Biomedicus End-Hole for venous drainage (small patients may be OK with 23Fr cannula, while larger may require larger ones, the goal being always to place the largest drainage cannula possible). - In patients with small femoral vessels (<7mm), the 15Fr arterial cannula has a high chance of impairing distal perfusion.
-If not emergent, obtain a smaller cannula (14Fr), but these small cannulas can require extra supplies: - A Pediatric Insertion Kit with a .025 wire as the 14Fr cannula doesn't accommodate the 035 wire that comes in the Estech kit. - The 14Fr cannula ends on a 1⁄4" connector and therefore requires a smaller tubing portion plugged into a 1⁄4"-3/8" connector before being attached to the standard 3/8" ECMO tubing line. - Differential Hypoxemia and the need for VAV ECMO
+- The standard cannulas sizes are 15Fr arterial Biomedicus for reinfusion and 25Fr Biomedicus End-Hole for venous drainage (small patients may be OK with 23Fr cannula, while larger may require larger ones, the goal being always to place the largest drainage cannula possible). - In patients with small femoral vessels (<7mm), the 15Fr arterial cannula has a high chance of impairing distal perfusion.
+If not emergent, obtain a smaller cannula (14Fr), but these small cannulas can require extra supplies: - A Pediatric Insertion Kit with a .025 wire as the 14Fr cannula doesn't accommodate the 035 wire that comes in the Estech kit. - The 14Fr cannula ends on a 1⁄4" connector and therefore requires a smaller tubing portion plugged into a 1⁄4"-3/8" connector before being attached to the standard 3/8" ECMO tubing line.

+Differential Hypoxemia and the need for VAV ECMO

-Any patient bridged with peripheral VA for hemodynamic support with impaired oxygenation and an ejecting heart is at risk of developing differential hypoxemia (also known Harlequin's or watershed syndrome).
+Any patient bridged with peripheral VA for hemodynamic support with impaired oxygenation and an ejecting heart is at risk of developing differential hypoxemia (dual circulation).
 In this situation, the upper body and brain receive poorly oxygenated blood from native LV ejection, as opposed to more distal well oxygenated perfusion that comes retrograde from the femoral arterial reinfusion cannula.
 The mixing point between these two opposing flows depends on the balance between the native cardiac output and the ECMO blood flow and may mean that while the lower body (or possibly lower and left side of body) receive well-oxygenated blood from the ECMO circuit, the upper body (or right side of upper body) may receive poorly oxygenated blood from the native cardiopulmonary circulation.
 As the innominate artery and right radial artery being closest from the aortic valve, the best assessment of such phenomenon is obtained with a right radial ABG.
-In the advent this confirms presence of a watershed syndrome with low PaO2 and saturation, the patient needs to receive an extra reinfusion limb via a jugular vein to convert from VA to VAV ECMO.
+In the advent this confirms presence of dual circulation with low PaO2 and saturation, the patient needs to receive an extra reinfusion limb via a jugular vein to convert from VA to VAV ECMO.
 In this setting, the blood flowing through lungs is already well-oxygenated as in a VV system (which controls the watershed phenomenon) and the patient continues to receive hemodynamic support from the arterial femoral limb.

 Because it splits reinfusion in two (via a Y 3/8"-3/8"x2 connector), such VAV mounting requires higher drainage flow and may need anticipated placement of a 25Fr or larger drainage cannula.
 Although oversized when used with a single 15Fr reinfusion arterial cannula, the 25Fr drains up to 5L/min which can be comfortably split with the appropriate Hoffman clamp into 3L towards the A limb and 2L towards the V limb in the VAV mounting and subsequently adjusted based on physiologic needs.